Belfast Health Trust consultants raise A&E safety concerns

 "There's been a huge amount of forward planning.
 We've opened a direct admission unit for GPs, we've expanded the size of our medical admission unit.

-"We've introduced all consultants, not just in the emergency department, consultants working in the evenings as well as in the mornings, to make sure that there is senior decision making in the evenings."'A joke'
+"We've introduced all consultants, not just in the emergency department, consultants working in the evenings as well as in the mornings, to make sure that there is senior decision making in the evenings."

 However despite the heavy paper trail, consultants have told the BBC that they feel their concerns are being ignored and the only objective is to save money.